SonderUA/landing-page/README.md

 ### Landing Page

-To create this landing page, I invested every bit of my time and attention on this task, and I think result was worth all the efforts.
+To create this landing page, I invested every bit of my time and attention on this task, and I think the result was worth all the efforts.

 # Credits